Prescription Drug Charges

 Facing accusations?
 Call Orr Law Firm for your free consultation from a Denver prescription drug defense lawyer.

-Penalties for Prescription Drug Crimes
+Penalties for Prescription Drug Crimes in CO

 The penalties for prescription drug charges are severe.
 Depending on the type of prescription drug, the amount, and the intent for the medication, the punishments can vary.
 Selling or distributing drugs has more serious punishments, but the penalty for recreational use is lighter.